klipspringr/mefi-activity/README.md

 ## Local development

 - create a venv, run `pip install -r parser/requirements.txt`, activate venv
-- set `INFODUMP_USER_AGENT` environment variable to a string that identifies you (this is sent when downloading large Infodump files)
+- optionally, set `INFODUMP_USER_AGENT` environment variable to a string that identifies you (this is sent when downloading large Infodump files)
 - run `python parser/download.py --dev infodump src/data/data.json`
 - with `-d|--dev`, we always regenerate the json, even if there is no new Infodump